protonet/mvmc/README.md

 ## Setting Up

-In order to use the remote control you'll need to have the `nodessh` wrapper, and a user on the box that can use `sudo` to call `virt-install` and `virsh` without asking for a password.
+In order to use the remote control you'll need to have the access to the cebit node without a password prompt (use ssh keys) and a user on the box that can use `sudo` to call `virt-install` and `virsh` without asking for a password.

-These commands might help, first the `nodessh` alias for your dotfiles:

-    alias nodessh='ssh -o "ProxyCommand nc -X connect -x ssh.protonet.info:8022 %h %p" -o "User protonet"'

 And second the `sudoers.d` entries for your user on the node: